 Today, bars are one of the most profitable businesses a person can own.
-Not only that, but they're a fun business model with many opportunities to make it unique.
+Not only that, but they're a fun business model with many opportunities to make it unique with efficient business systems.
 However, much more goes into opening a bar than meets the eye.

 You'll need to write a business plan, decide what type of bar you want to open, complete a competitive analysis, choose a location, and get a wholesale license.
 More than this, you’ll need to start thinking about your desired bar layout, and craft a bar supplies list.